jeetsukumaran/DendroPy/doc/source/glossary.rst

             1. All its :term:`edges <edge>` are directional.
             2. It has no `directed cycles <http://en.wikipedia.org/wiki/Cycle_graph#Directed_cycle_graph>`_ .
-            3. The directionality is from the :term:`root <seed node>` (or ":term:`seed node`" in DendroPy's parlance) in which the direction to the :term:`tips <leaf node>`.
+            3. The directionality is from the :term:`root <seed node>` (or ":term:`seed node`" in DendroPy's parlance) to the :term:`tips <leaf node>`.

         The first and second constraints alone result in a `directed acylic graph
         <http://en.wikipedia.org/wiki/Directed_acyclic_graph>`_ .
-        The third addition of the constraint results in an `arborescence
+        The addition of the third constraint results in an `arborescence
         <http://en.wikipedia.org/wiki/Arborescence_(graph_theory)>`_, which is
         strictly synonymous with "tree".